-Although the matrix pattern may be regular, or nearly so, and value-symmetric, matrix storage is to be treated as unstructured and all matrix values are to be retained.
+Although the matrix pattern may be regular, or nearly so, and value-symmetric, matrix storage is to be treated as unstructured and all matrix values are to be retained and used to full precision.
 The benchmarker is prohibited from exploiting regularity by using, for example, a sparse diagonal format and is prohibited from exploiting value symmetry to reduce storage requirements.